CityofToronto/bdit_volumes/one-page_documentation_volume_mapping.md

 !['process'](process.png)

-While mapping ATR counts involves linking FLOW segments to centreline segments on a one-to-one basis, TMCs consist of volumes across multiple links at a specific intersection.
-This necessitates the creation of an additional intermediate table, `tmc_turns` to identify the centreline segments which correspond to all the various legs (typically 8) of a specific intersection and their relative location (i.e. N, S, E, or W) and direction (NB, SB, EB, or WB).

 ## Grid Angle Correction
 The City of Toronto's road network approximates a traditional grid system, with most major streets generally being classified as either east-west or north-south.
 The orientation of this grid, however, deviates from "true north" by approximately 16.7 degrees.
 As a result, the processes and/or fields related to the direction of counts or segments are first re-oriented by +16.7 degrees prior to processing.